jupishamburg/LGSStatus/README.md

 * Raspberry Pie
  * Posts all the relevant things to the webservice
 * Webservice
- * stores all the data
+ * stores all the data in a SQLite database
- * has nice graphic representation of the aggregated data
+ * generates nice graphic representation of the aggregated data
  * Tweets all the things

 The Twitter account is: https://twitter.com/LGSHH